Gin & Tonic has been a trending Highball cocktail for the past couple of years, and it is also a perfect cocktail for summer days.

 People often ask me what the best glass for a Gin and Tonic is.
 And, in fact, I do have a preference.
 But there are multiple options that all work great.

-I'll talk about the pros and cons of each type – including my preferred choice of G&T glass.
-And there is also a glass you should get for a new experience of tasting gin and tonics.
+I'll cover the pros and cons of each type.
+And there is also a glass you should get for a new experience of tasting Gin and Tonics.

 Does a Glass Make a Difference For a Gin and Tonic?